Editor’s Note: This post is updated yearly for accuracy and relevance.

 Not only are you reflecting on the previous year and everything you’ve accomplished, but you may also be reassessing your short- and long-term goals.

 Even if you aren’t looking for a new position or industry change, it’s still smart to update your resume on a regular basis.
 It makes things easier when you actually need it, so you’ll be ready to apply the moment you find the perfect job description or make the right connection.

 Not sure you need to update your resume?
-Submit it for a free resume critique from a Let’s Eat, Grandma senior writer!
+Submit it for a free resume critique from Let’s Eat, Grandma!